grispinogunnar/portfolio/README.md

 I have 4 years of programming experience through school and personal projects.
 I am currently searching for an internship or future employment.
 I am eager to tackle a new challenge!

+This semester, I am heavily focusing on my Python, with a particular focus on machine learning and web mining.
+I am learning the ins-and-outs of NLPs, handling large amounts of data and making something meaningful out of it.

 ### Interests

 In my free time, I will usually be weightlifting, cooking, gaming, or listening to a wide range of music.